 Overview of Israeli collaborations

-Utrecht University and UMC Utrecht have decided to make research collaborations better findable on our own website.
-This follows the University Council's request to reassess existing collaborations with Israeli organizations (login required), recent occupations and interviews with students and staff.
+Utrecht University and UMC Utrecht have decided in 2024 to make research collaborations better findable on our own website.
+This follows the University Council's request to reassess existing collaborations with Israeli organizations (login required), occupations and interviews with students and staff.
 In doing so, we hope to answer the call for greater transparency.

 Given the polarization surrounding this issue, we do not share project names and names of individual researchers.
 We do, however, provide a brief account of the research topic and which Israeli organization is being collaborated with.